Overviw of the projects

 Horizon 2020 grant no 777107

 PRECISE4Q aims to minimise the burden of stroke both for the individual and for society.
 To that end multi-dimensional data-driven predictive simulation computer models will be created.
 This will enable personalised stroke treatment and address the needs of the patient in all stages of the disease (prevention, acute treatment rehabilitation, reintegration).
 Stroke is one of the severest medical problems with far-reaching public health and socio-economic impact that will increase in an ageing society.
-The project will integrate heterogeneous input data from multidisciplinary sources: genomics/microbiomics, biochemical data; imaging data; social, lifestyle and gender data; economic and work life data.
+Under the lead of the Charite Universität Berlin the project will integrate heterogeneous input data from multidisciplinary sources: genomics/microbiomics, biochemical data; imaging data; social, lifestyle and gender data; economic and work life data.
 Data will be collected over a patient’s life.
 PRECISE4Q will differentiate decision support systems’ outputs depending on the disease stage the patient is in.
 Prevention and treatment strategies can be optimized optimised over time.
 Coping strategies will be provided and well-being as well as reintegration into social life and work supported.
 The predictive capability and clinical precision of PRECISE4Q will be validated with real clinical data generated by prospective clinical studies and. retrospective analyses of big data-sets such as health registries, cohort studies, health insurance data and electronic health records.
 PRECISE4Q will have a clinically measurable and sustainable impact and will lead to better understanding of risk, health and resilience factors.
 It will allow to measure impact of interventions on different scales and in different stages in a patient’s life.
 In contrast to current schematic therapy guidelines, PRECISE4Q will support the patient throughout his life-long journey by personalised strategies for his or her individual and specific needs.

 PRG243 - Natural selection and migrations in shaping human genetic diversity in East European Plain.
 An ancient DNA study